FRCS Arts Program

 Art students are given the opportunity to display their work at an annual coffeehouse/art show as well as throughout the school and at special FRCS events.

-Elementary students have music weekly under the direction of Mr. Lamirande.
+Elementary students have music weekly under the direction of Mrs. Grace Morrison.
+Morrison is professional vocalist and musician, with experience performing across the country.
 Elementary students learn beginning music theory, voice, rhythm, and presentation skills.
-Third grade begins instrumental performance with learning to play the recorder.
-Second grade through fifth grade also learn ukulele.
+Third through fifth grade begins instrumental performance with learning to play the recorder.

-Mrs. Morrison oversees the elementary and middle school choirs as well, which are included in the FRCS music program and a part of the student’s weekly schedule.
+Mrs. Morrison also oversees the elementary and middle school choirs as well, which are included in the FRCS music program and a part of the student’s weekly schedule.
 Students learn voice and stage presentation, as well as perform in two annual concerts and other events throughout the year.

-Lamirande works with the individual student’s interests to identify the instrument best suited for the student and then begins training and teaching the student how to play.
+Morrison works with the individual student’s interests to identify the instrument best suited for the student and then begins training and teaching the student how to play.
 She oversees a middle school band that performs at various school programs and events.
+She also works with the high school Chapel band.

-Lamirande also uses his gifts to work with students through a therapeutic music program that he is developing, addressing physical, emotional, cognitive, and social needs of vulnerable learners.
+Morrison also uses her gifts to work with students addressing physical, emotional, spiritual, and social needs of all learners.

 The FRCS music program includes creating, singing, moving, and/or listening to music.
 Music can provide avenues for communication that can be helpful to those who find it difficult to express themselves in words.